Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 18, Warcaster.

 You have learned to weave the essence of two spells together.
 You gain the following benefit:

-You can concentrate on 2 spells at once, while you do so, you don't get advantage on Constitution saving throws to maintain them.
+* You can concentrate on 2 spells at once, while you do so, you don't get advantage on Constitution saving throws to maintain them.
 If you fail your concentration  check you lose both spells.

 ### Legendary Alchemist

 **Prerequisite:** Level 18, Master Alchemist.

 You have surpassed most of the alchemists and became one of the greatest alchemists who have ever lived, you gain the following benefits:

-The costs and time you need to craft Items using your Alchemist’s supplies is quartered.
+* The costs and time you need to craft Items using your Alchemist’s supplies is quartered.
-If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)
+* If the Items crafted with your Alchemist’s Supplies require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Alchemist feat)
-If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.
+* If items crafted with your alchemist supplies deal damage, they now deal an extra damage die.
-When crafting an item using your Alchemist’s supplies you craft one additional item of the same kind.
+* When crafting an item using your Alchemist’s supplies you craft one additional item of the same kind.

 ### Legendary Blacksmith

 **Prerequisite:** Level 18, Master Blacksmith.

 You have surpassed most of the blacksmiths and became one of the greatest blacksmiths who have ever lived, you gain the following benefits:

-The time you need to craft a weapon or armor using your Smith’s tools is quartered.
+* The time you need to craft a weapon or armor using your Smith’s tools is quartered.
-When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting a melee weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
-When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 10.000gp to give the Armor a +3 bonus to AC (this doesn’t make the armor magical).
+* When crafting a piece of armor using your Smith’s tools you can choose to spend material costs equal to the armors base cost + 10.000gp to give the Armor a +3 bonus to AC (this doesn’t make the armor magical).
-When you apply a bonus to a melee weapon you are crafting you can now apply the bonus to both the attack and damage roll, if you do so the crafting time is only halved.
+* When you apply a bonus to a melee weapon you are crafting you can now apply the bonus to both the attack and damage roll, if you do so the crafting time is only halved.
 (This doesn’t make the weapon magical)

 ### Legendary Herbalist

 **Prerequisite:** Level 18, Master Herbalist.

 You have surpassed most of the herbalists and became one of the greatest herbalists who have ever lived, you gain the following benefits:

-The cost and time you need to craft an item using your herbalism Kit is quartered.
+* The cost and time you need to craft an item using your herbalism Kit is quartered.
-Potions of supreme Healing that you craft heal an extra 2d4 hit points.
+* Potions of supreme Healing that you craft heal an extra 2d4 hit points.
-When crafting an item using your Herbalism Kit you craft one additional item of the same kind.
+* When crafting an item using your Herbalism Kit you craft one additional item of the same kind.

 ```
 ```

 ### Legendary Bowyer

 **Prerequisite:** Level 18, Master Bowyer.

 You have surpassed most of the Bowyers and became one of the greatest bowyers who have ever lived, you gain the following benefits:

-The time you need to craft a weapon or ammunition using your Carpenter’s Tools is quartered.
+* The time you need to craft a weapon or ammunition using your Carpenter’s Tools is quartered.
-When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
-Your working time for this sort of weapons is not halved.
+* When crafting a ranged weapon you can choose to spend material costs equal to the base cost of the weapon + 2000gp to give the weapon either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
-When crafting ammunition, you can choose to spend an extra 100gp per piece of ammunition to give the ammunition either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
+* When crafting ammunition, you can choose to spend an extra 100gp per piece of ammunition to give the ammunition either a +3 to attack or damage rolls (this doesn’t make the weapon magical).
-When you apply a bonus to a ranged weapon or a piece of ammunition you are crafting you can now apply the bonus to both the attack and damage roll, if you do so the crafting time is only halved.
+* When you apply a bonus to a ranged weapon or a piece of ammunition you are crafting you can now apply the bonus to both the attack and damage roll, if you do so the crafting time is only halved.
 (This doesn’t make the weapon or ammunition magical)

 ### Legendary Poisoner

 **Prerequisite:** Level 18, Master Poisoner.

 You have surpassed most of the Poisoners and became one of the greatest Poisoners who have ever lived, you gain the following benefits:

-The cost and time you need to craft an item using your Poisoner’s Kit is quartered.
+* The cost and time you need to craft an item using your Poisoner’s Kit is quartered.
-If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).
+* If the Items crafted with your Poisoner’s Kit require a saving throw you can increase the DC by 1 (this also applies when you change the DC as described in the Poisoner feat).
-If your poisons deal damage, they now deal an extra damage die.
+* If your poisons deal damage, they now deal an extra damage die.
-When crafting an item using your Poisoners Kit you craft one additional item of the same kind.
+* When crafting an item using your Poisoners Kit you craft one additional item of the same kind.

 ### Masterful Magic Scholar

 **Prerequisite:** Level 18, Greater Magic Scholar.

 You have studied your magic over the course of your adventures. you gain the following benefits

-You learn one additional Cantrip from the same list you choose your Magic Initiate Spells from.
+* You learn one additional Cantrip from the same list you choose your Magic Initiate Spells from.
-Choose one 5th-level spell from the same list you have chosen your Magic Initiate Spell from.
+* Choose one 5th-level spell from the same list you have chosen your Magic Initiate Spell from.
 You learn that spell and can cast it at its lowest level.
-Once you cast it, you must finish a short or long rest before you can cast it again using this feat.
-Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.
+You can cast it using this feature without expending a spell slot once per short rest.
+* Your spellcasting ability for this spell depends on the class you chose for your Magic Initiate spells.
-You regain the ability to cast your spells gained by your Magic Scholar and Magic Initiate feats on a short rest.
+* You regain the ability to cast your spells gained by your Magic Scholar and Magic Initiate feats on a short instead of a long rest.

 \page
 <div class='pageNumber auto'></div>

 ## Feats by Race